Ecuador voters decide future of ex-president Correa - Journal du Cameroun

 “All the ‘no’ votes will be Rafael Correa’s.
 Suppose you have 40 percent, he can claim that and say we are the first political force in the country,” Pachano added.

-He also maintains that with a question over whether those convicted of corruption should be barred from politics, Moreno is trying to establish a legal barrier to Correa re-entering office.
+He also maintains that with a question over whether those convicted of corruption should be barred from politics, Moreno is trying to erect legal pretexts to prevent Correa re-entering office.

 “They will invent a crime against me to disable me.
 It is the right’s new strategy to destroy progressive leaders,” Correa, 54, previously told AFP.